DrDeath/phpbb-ext-f1webtip/README.md

 ## Description

-With this mod you can add a Formula 1 tip game to your phpBB3.1 forum.
+With this extension you can add a Formula 1 tip game to your phpBB 3.2 / phpBB 3.3 forum.
 Your forum users can tip race results and collect points.
 Current season standings ( users / drivers / teams ) are listet on a statistic page and on the user profile.